fiodorbaczynski/data_quacker/README.md

-# TrivialCsv
+# DataQuacker

-TrivialCsv aims at making it *trivial* to validate, transform and parse CSV files.
+DataQuacker aims at making it easier to validate, transform and parse CSV files.

 It features a simple DSL similar to those of Ecto's and Absinthe's schemas, which allows the user to declaratively describe the rules for mapping columns in a CSV file into a desired structure.
 It also makes it easy to specify rules for validating, transforming and skipping specific fields and rows.